Impairment discrimination is common

 Finding employment or accessing buildings, venues and public facilities when you have an impairment (disability) can be hard.

 People with an impairment are also twice as likely to be unemployed.

 In addition, young people with an impairment are more likely to experience discrimination in the workplace.

 A person with an impairment has the right to the same employment opportunities as a person without an impairment, under discrimination laws.

 Despite this, many employers mistakenly believe that hiring someone with an impairment will cost them more.

-Many employers are not aware of government schemes to offset the cost of making reasonable adjustments in the workplace.
+However, there are many government schemes available to offset the cost of making reasonable adjustments in the workplace for a person with an impairment.

 What is impairment discrimination?

 Impairment (disability) discrimination happens when someone with an impairment is treated less fairly than someone without an impairment.

 Unlawful discrimination can also happen when people are treated less favourably because they are relatives, friends, or a carer of a person with an impairment.

 Indirect discrimination happens when there is policy or rule that has an unfair effect on people with a particular impairment.